Our Essential Services

 There are many potential financial, health, and societal reasons why moving to Germany can be a great option for you.
-Although contributions to social security are quite high (employees typically contribute 21% of their gross annual income), you will be thankful if you ever need to receive medical attention.
-With around 1,000 public hospitals, Germany’s healthcare system is very reliable and efficient.
+For example, with around 1,000 public hospitals, Germany’s healthcare system is very reliable and efficient.
+Although contributions to social security are quite high (employees typically contribute 21% of their gross annual income) you will be thankful you paid them if you ever find yourself in need of medical attention.
+Hospital treatments are excellent and you don’t have to pay anything out-of-pocket.